portableant/museologi.st/projects/msudai.md

 ## What did people do?

-Over a two year cycle, a group of scholars worked on digital archaeology projects, relevant to their careers and were tutored for two weeks by experts in the field.
+Over a two-year cycle, a group of scholars worked on digital archaeology projects, relevant to their careers and were tutored for two weeks by experts in the field.
 The projects were then presented in the final week of the Institute at Michigan State University, East Lansing.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">But, wow.
 Reflecting, and it&#39;s true.
 If it weren&#39;t for <a href="https://twitter.com/hashtag/msudai?src=hash&amp;ref_src=twsrc%5Etfw">#msudai</a> I wouldn&#39;t have gone to SAA in 2016 and met all the digi folks there or taken <a href="https://twitter.com/benmarwick?ref_src=twsrc%5Etfw">@benmarwick</a> and <a href="https://twitter.com/Md_Harris?ref_src=twsrc%5Etfw">@Md_Harris</a> R workshop in Vancouver or become co-chair of <a href="https://twitter.com/SAA_DDIG?ref_src=twsrc%5Etfw">@SAA_DDIG</a> this year.
 Or a million other things.
 Thanks, <a href="https://twitter.com/NEH_ODH?ref_src=twsrc%5Etfw">@NEH_ODH</a>.</p>&mdash; Jolene Smith (@aejolene) <a href="https://twitter.com/aejolene/status/990739999204302856?ref_src=twsrc%5Etfw">April 29, 2018</a></blockquote>